 If you have inherited a property with tenants, you have to decide what to do with these tenants.
 The first step would be to check the rental income and time of contract left from these tenants.
 If you are getting a better rental income, then you can draft a new contract in your name as the landlord.

 You will need to either move it into your name or remortgage it.
 Both options would lead you to the next process of passing the lender’s affordability test.
-You can also read our Guide to buy-to-let mortgages income requirements for in depth details.
+You can also read our Guide to buy-to-let mortgage income requirements for in-depth details.